-Our people play a pivotal role in achieving our purpose, so are at the heart of our business.
-In 2022, we have continued to ensure that we have the skills to grow our business.
+People Development - Our people play a pivotal role in achieving our purpose, so are at the heart of our business.
+In 2023, we have continued to ensure that we have the necessary skills to operate and develop our business.

-Our 2022 employment engagement survey received a 93% response rate with an average positive score of 84%.
+• Our 2023 employment engagement survey received a 93% response rate with an average positive score of 85% (2022: 93% response rate, 84% positive score).